anagainaru/HPC_IOpatterns/aggregated-patterns/README.md

 ![Hierarchical clustering](docs/cluster_tree.png)

-### 1. Exstract the list of applications in each clusters
+### 1. Extract the list of applications in each clusters

 The script in `extract_clusters.py` creates the figure on the left.
 It uses hdbscan to create the cluster hierarchy then it identifies each entry in the features file that corresponds to each cluster and saves it in a file.
 The script saves the main clusters from the level with the stable clusters from the condensed tree (dashed line in the figure) in `*.0.csv`.
 The file contains one line for each entry in the features file with an additional column (`Cluster`) with labels from 0 to n-1, where n is the number of identified clusters.